sulfuror/rescript-sh/README.md

 * `DESTINATION=""`: Put the name of your backup destination between the "" (something like S3, Google Drive, External Drive, FriendServerName, etc.).
 If you don't want to use it just leave it blank.
 This is just used for output purposes.
+* `LOGGING="yes"`: this variable is set to "yes" to keep log files inside your `.rescript/logs` directory.
+If you don't want logs to be saved just change the "yes" to "no".
+It will save a log every time you run the script; options and restic commands will not save logs, it will only log when you run the script without any option.
+If you use this, every run will create a unique log file named with the name of the script, date and hour.

 **Exclusions**: